OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 Cortana can assist you with your web browsing in Microsoft Edge.
 If enabled, Cortana will collect your search queries and full browsing history, associated with a user ID.
 Cortana and related Microsoft services will use this data to learn about you and provide you with timely and intelligent answers and proactive personalized suggestions, or to complete web tasks for you.
 You can disable Cortana for Microsoft Edge web browsing at any time in Microsoft Edge Settings.
 To learn more about how Cortana uses data and how you can control that, go to the Cortana section of this privacy statement.

+Wi-Fi SenseWi-Fi Sensemainwi-fisensemoduleSummary

-Full text Wi-Fi Sense Wi-Fi SensepspMainWi-FiSenseModuleSummary Wi-Fi Sense allows you to automatically connect to Wi-Fi networks around you to help you save cellular data and give you more connection options.
+Wi-Fi Sense allows you to automatically connect to Wi-Fi networks around you to help you save cellular data and give you more connection options.
 If you turn it on, you will automatically connect to open Wi-Fi networks.
 You will also be able to exchange access to password-protected Wi-Fi networks with your contacts.
 Please note that not all open networks are secure - be careful using an open network to do something online that requires sensitive or personal data, such as making a banking transaction or a purchase.

-Windows Apps Windows AppspspmainwindowsappsmoduleSummary
+Windows AppsWindows AppsmainwindowsappsmoduleSummary

 A number of Microsoft apps are included with Windows and others are available in the Windows Store.
 Some of those apps include: